MicrosoftDocs/dynamics365smb-docs/financials/marketing-integrate-dynamicscrm.md

 Dynamics CRM sales orders depends on additional information like customers, units of measure, currencies, customer price groups, items and/or resources.
 In order for Dynamics CRM sales orders to work seamlessly, you must couple customers, units of measure, currencies, customer price groups, items and/or resources first.

 ### Synchronizing records fully
 At the end of the assisted setup guide, you can choose the **Run Full Synchronization** action to start synchronizing all [!INCLUDE[d365fin](includes/d365fin_md.md)] records with all related records in the connected Dynamics CRM solution.
-This synchronization may take a long time and will therefore run in the background so that you can continue to work in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+In the **CRM Full Synch.
+Review** window that opens you must choose the **Start** action.
+The synchronization then begins to execute jobs according to dependencies.
+For example, currency records are synchronized before customer records.
+The full synchronization may take a long time and will therefore run in the background so that you can continue to work in [!INCLUDE[d365fin](includes/d365fin_md.md)].

+To check the progress of a full synchronization, you can open the **Integration Synchronization Jobs** window, either by using the **Search** box or from the **CRM Connection Setup** window.

-From the **CRM Connection Setup** window, you can open the **Integration Table Mappings** window to check the progress of current synchronizations and to see detailed information about the number of records in Financials and the number of records in the Dynamics CRM solution.
+From the **CRM Connection Setup** window, you can also choose the **Integration Table Mappings** window to see details about the records in Financials and in the Dynamics CRM solution that must be synchronized.

 ## See Also
 [Relationship Management](marketing-relationship-management.md)